September 30th – October 22nd, 2017

 Image – Serena Smith, Hodegetria 2, Stone Lithograph

 Tarpey Gallery is excited to present ‘A Study in Stone’, an exhibition of Stone Lithography in collaboration with Leicester Print Workshop that will take place between September 30th – October 22nd, 2017.
 The exhibition will be showing work from five artists including Serena Smith who is the leader of the Lithography Fellowship at Leicester Print Workshop which is the inspiration for this exhibition.
-The four artists and graduates of the fellowship who will be exhibiting alongside Serena are Mandy Payne, Soraya Smithson, Katherine Desforges and Nina Oskarsdottir and although they all approach this extraordinarily technical and time consuming process with very different aesthetic sensibilities and subject matters their work is united through their passion and dedication to this time honoured medium.
+The four artists and graduates of the fellowship who will be exhibiting alongside Serena are Mandy Payne, Soraya Smithson, Kathryn Desforges and Nina Oskarsdottir and although they all approach this extraordinarily technical and time consuming process with very different aesthetic sensibilities and subject matters their work is united through their passion and dedication to this time honoured medium.

 Having trained as a studio lithographer, Serena continues to work with drawing and printmaking as her primary field of practice.
 For the exhibition Serena will be displaying work from her extensive catalogue including recent un-shown stone lithographs, these works frequently bring together digital imaging with hand drawn stone lithography to create both a methodology, and a graphic syntax.
 The objects that emerge from this visual language, shaped as they are by serendipity and systematic limitations, knowingly play with the potential for lyrical ambiguity inherent within the structures of pictorial communication.